Cindy Manint 985-626-4041

 Come join our group and enjoy our sewing circle as we knit, crochet and sew beautiful shawls with love, hope and prayers.
 We personalize each shawl with a label and have them blessed by a priest.
 The shawls are distributed to the sick and or elderly to wrap them in hope prayers.
 If you have someone who is having a medical crisis or emotional crisis, please contact us.
 The shawls are free to those in need.
-We meet in the church office on Tuesday morning after 9 am Mass (except the 1st Tuesday of the month).
-We meet in the church office on Tuesday mornings after 9 AM Mass and on Wednesday evenings from 6:30 PM – 8:00 PM.
+We meet in the church office on Tuesday mornings after 9 AM Mass and on Wednesday evenings from 6:30 – 8 PM.

-We in the Respect Life Ministry, in response to the Gospel of Life, commit ourselves to prayer and action in defense of life.
+We, in the Respect Life Ministry, in response to the Gospel of Life, commit ourselves to prayer and action in defense of life.
 It is our mission to foster in our parish community an awareness of the dignity and sanctity of all human life, from conception to natural death.
 We are dedicated to observing and promoting the teaching of the Roman Catholic Church on all life issues, including abortion, euthanasia, assisted suicide, death penalty and stem cell research.
-We participate in Sidewalk Ministry, Life Marches in Baton Rouge and Washington DC, and the annual Life Chain in Slidell.
-We conduct the Nine-Month Spiritual Adoption Program and participate in the 40 Days for Life Prayer Vigil.
+We participate in the Archdiocesan Sidewalk Ministry, Life Marches in Baton Rouge & Washington DC, the Woman's New Life Center Born to Run fundraisers in Baton Rouge & New Orleans, and the annual Life Chain in Slidell.
+We conduct the Nine Month Spiritual Adoption Program, and participate in the 40 Days for Life Prayer Vigil.
+At Christmas, we do a Giving Tree for Nursing Home Residents, and we collaborate with the St Vincent de Paul Society for the annual Friends of the Poor Walk.
 There are no qualifications or age limits to help in this ministry.
+You may participate in one event or all.
 A love of God and your fellow humans is all that is needed.

 The Samaritan Center is a Christian ministry supported by area churches.
 Its mission is to follow Christ’s mandate – “feed my sheep” - by providing emergency assistance to those in need in our community.
 These services include food, clothing, assistance with utility bills, rent or mortgage payments and medicines, required transportation and spiritual support.
 We have a Thrift Store, Gran’s Attic and a food bank.
 We are in constant need of volunteers to work with us in our ministries and ask all to be charitable through contributions of material goods and donations.
 All adults and high school students are welcome.
 High School students qualify for service hours.